 Bruce Horner is the Endowed Chair in Rhetoric and Composition at the University of Louisville, where he teaches courses in composition, composition theory and pedagogy, and literacy studies.
-His books include Terms of Work for Composition: A Materialist Critique, Representing the "Other": Basic Writers and the Teaching of Basic Writing, co-authored with Min-Zhan Lu, and Cross-language Relations in Composition, co-edited with Min-Zhan Lu and Paul Kei Matsuda and winner of the 2012 CCCC Outstanding Book Award.
-He has been an active member of NCTE/CCCC since 1986.
+His books include Terms of Work for Composition: A Materialist Critique, Representing the "Other": Basic Writers and the Teaching of Basic Writing, co-authored with Min-Zhan Lu, and Cross-Language Relations in Composition, co-edited with Min-Zhan Lu and Paul Kei Matsuda and winner of the 2012 CCCC Outstanding Book Award.
+Bruce has been an active member of NCTE/CCCC since 1986.

 Asao B. Inoue is associate professor of rhetoric and composition and the Special Assistant to the Provost for Writing Across the Curriculum at Fresno State University, where he teaches writing courses and courses on composition theory, pedagogy, writing assessment, and race theory.
 He was the recipient of Fresno State’s 2011-2012 Provost’s Award for Excellence in Teaching, the highest award given to a faculty member at Fresno State.
 He has published numerous articles and chapters on writing assessment in journals such as Assessing Writing and the Journal of Writing Assessment.

 LuMing Mao is Chair and Professor in the Department of English at Miami University of Ohio.
 He is the author of Reading Chinese Fortune Cookie: The Making of Chinese American Rhetoric, editor of Comparative Rhetoric: The Art of Traversing Rhetorical Times, Places, and Spaces, and co-editor of Representations: Doing Asian American Rhetoric, recipient of Honorable Mention for the MLA 2008 Mina P. Shaughnessy Prize.

 Margaret Price is Associate Professor of English at Spelman College in Atlanta.
 She is the author of Mad at School: Rhetorics of Mental Disability and Academic Life (University of Michigan, 2011), which won the Outstanding Book Award from CCCC in 2013.
 Her work has also appeared in CCC, Kairos, Profession, Across the Disciplines, Disability Studies Quarterly, and Bitch: Feminist Response to Pop Culture.
-With Stephanie Kerschbaum, she is currently at work on a mixed-methods study of disabled faculty and the rhetorics of disclosure (http://margaretprice.wordpress.com/writing), which received a CCCC Research Initiative Grant in 2014.
+With Stephanie Kerschbaum, Margaret is currently at work on a mixed-methods study of disabled faculty and the rhetorics of disclosure (http://margaretprice.wordpress.com/writing), which received a CCCC Research Initiative Grant in 2014.

 Mya Poe is assistant professor of English at Northeastern University.
 Her research focuses on writing assessment, diversity, and writing in the disciplines.
 Previously, as Director of Technical Communication at MIT she worked with faculty and students across the Institute for 10 years to develop one of the leading writing-across-the-curriculum programs in the U.S.

-In her less than copious free-time, she works on her New England saltbox “project house,” rides her aging dressage horse (a wise investment from graduate school days), and attempts to be a good mother/wife/(fill in all desired additional roles here) to her husband and three-year old daughter.
+In her less than copious free-time, Mya works on her New England saltbox “project house,” rides her aging dressage horse (a wise investment from graduate school days), and attempts to be a good mother/wife/(fill in all desired additional roles here) to her husband and three-year old daughter.
 She's been a NCTE member since 1997.

 Clancy is a mother of three children, and she enjoys teaching them informally.
 This experience in early childhood education has cultivated her interest in English education, and she has recently written about the implementation of the Common Core State Standards and the overlap between high school and college for Louisiana English Journal and The Next Digital Scholar: A Fresh Approach to the Common Core Standards in Research and Writing (Information Today).
-She is now working on her book manuscript, titled Where Are the Women Bloggers?
+She is now working on her book manuscript titled Where Are the Women Bloggers?
 A Recent History of Rhetoric.

 Jacqueline Rhodes is Professor of English at California State University, San Bernardino.
 Her scholarly work focuses on intersections of rhetoric, materiality, and technology, and has been published in a variety of venues, including College Composition and Communication, JAC: A Journal of Composition Theory, Computers and Composition, Enculturation, and Rhetoric Review.
 Her book Radical Feminism, Writing, and Critical Agency: From Manifesto to Modem was published in 2005 by SUNY, and her article "'Substantive and Feminist Girlie Action': Women Online" won the 2003 Elizabeth Flynn award for Best Feminist Article in Rhetoric and Composition.
 She is the author (with Jonathan Alexander) of On Multimodality: New Media in Composition Studies (Southern Illinois UP, 2014).

-, located on the border across from Ciudad Juárez, Chihuahua, México.
+R. Joseph Rodríguez is an assistant professor in English Education in the Department of English at The University of Texas at El Paso, located on the border across from Ciudad Juárez, Chihuahua, México.
 He is a former English and Spanish language arts teacher.

 In 1997, Joseph joined the National Council of Teachers of English to support his professional learning.
-His research has been published in English Journal, English Leadership Quarterly, and SIGNAL Journal, among other periodicals.
-Book chapters appear in Generation BULLIED 2.0: Prevention and Intervention Strategies for Our Most Vulnerable Students (Peter Lang, 2013) and The Critical Merits of Young Adult Literature: Coming of Age (Routledge, 2014).
+His research articles have been published in English Journal, English Leadership Quarterly, Pennsylvania Literary Journal, and SIGNAL Journal, among other periodicals.
+Book chapters appear inThe Politics of Panem: Critical Perspectives on the Hunger Games, Challenging Authors and Genres Series (Sense Publishers, 2014), Generation BULLIED 2.0: Prevention and Intervention Strategies for Our Most Vulnerable Students (Peter Lang, 2013), and The Critical Merits of Young Adult Literature: Coming of Age (Routledge, 2014).